 All group exhibitions are curated and juried by different professional women, both artists and non-artists.
 Artists are challenged to translate chosen topics into visual presentations and a short general statement is required of the artist and exhibited together with the work.
 This gives additional information to the viewer, who in return is often challenged to investigate and question his or her own belief system based on traditional values.

 (Video) A student produced segment as a part of Hoods webisode series.
-The full webisodes of Hoods can be seen on Frequency TV (Columbia College Chicago's Television Network made by students (image) Milk, found copper, hair and embellished handwoven cloth, by Annette Tacconelli from the 9th International Open
+The full webisodes of Hoods can be seen on Frequency TV (Columbia College Chicago's Television Network made by students. (image) 'Milk', found copper, hair and embellished handwoven cloth, by Annette Tacconelli from the 9th International Open (image) Solo Show by Karen Hanmer: Crossing the Divide (2006)

 In addition to thematic group shows, WMG schedules solo shows where professional women artists have the opportunity to exhibit a more comprehensive body of work than is possible in the group shows.
 These solo shows give gallery visitors a chance to experience both a more in-depth look into the work of an individual artist.